 Also prominent is the addition of several golf courses.
 The green grass of the fairways shows up as bright red patterns that look like sausage links, especially across the southern part of these images.

 Images of the western side of the Phoenix metro area show the city growing out to meet Luke Air Force Base.
 The base, which opened in 1941, is in the upper left of the images.
 Just east of the base is an example of the typical urban growth pattern.
 The 2001 image shows a large bright area, which is the ground being cleared for housing construction.
 The 2011 image then shows this same area as a new residential area.

 The Agua Fria River flows from north to south through the middle of these images.
 However, “flow” might not be the right word—the river is usually dry.
 North of Phoenix, the New Waddell Dam keeps much of its flow in the Lake Pleasant reservoir.
 The reach of the river seen in these images is below the dam, and the river flows only when water is released from the dam.

-Loop 101 goes right by a new stadium, only visible in the 2011 and 2015 images.
-University of Phoenix Stadium, which opened in 2006, is where the Arizona Cardinals of the National Football League play their home games.
+Loop 101 goes right by a new stadium, only visible in the 2011 and 2020 images.
+State Farm Stadium, which opened in 2006, is where the Arizona Cardinals of the National Football League play their home games.